 The pr roposed site: □ is $oldsymbol{\square}$ is not locate d in a Designated Flood Area: Upper Red River Valley [ Designated Flood Area or Lower Red River Designated Flood Area.
 Note: At the time of permit issuance, verification is needed t structure(s) are located within the 100-year flood plain set by Manitoba Infrastructure.
-7.7 Watershed Management Planning stakeh ated watershed management planning is a co-operative nolders and governments to create a long term plan to lies for watersheds.
-What are the names of the watershed and sub-watershed where the livestock operation and the fields identified for manure application are located?
-Name of watershed(s): Name of sub-watershed(s): Name of Integrated Watershed Management Plan for the proposed project site, if applicable: ore on Integrated Watershed Management Planning, ca ams at (204) 945-7408 in Winnipeg; 1-800-214-6497 tol
+7.7 Watershed Management Planning stakeh ated watershed management planning is a co-operative nolders and governments to create a long term plan to lies for watersheds. are the names of the watershed and sub-watershed whelds identified for manure application are located? ere the livestock operation and Name of watershed(s): Name of sub-watershed(s): Name of Integrated Watershed Management Plan for the pro posed project site, if applicable: ore on Integrated Watershed Management Planning, ca ams at (204) 945-7408 in Winnipeg; 1-800-214-6497 tol